Willie-Conway/Meta-Backend-Capstone-Project/README.md

 ## Introduction
-This README provides an overview of the steps taken to develop the Little Lemon Web Application as part of the **Meta Back-End Developer Capstone** Project.
+This README provides an overview of the steps taken to develop the 🍋Little Lemon Web Application as part of the **Meta Back-End Developer Capstone** Project.
 The application serves as a restaurant management system, featuring menu and reservation functionalities.

 ## Project Overview📁
 The Little Lemon Web Application is built using `Django` and `Django REST Framework`.
 It allows users to interact with the restaurant's menu and make reservations through a simple web interface and `RESTful API`.